 The fair includes rides, live music, flamenco dancing, and fair foods.

 Nerja hosts this weeklong celebration honoring its patron saints of the Virgin of Anguish and Archangel Saint Michael.
 Festivities take over much of the town but focus mainly on the east and west sides of the town center.
 This family-friendly festival features music, horses, parades, concerts, fair rides, dancing, and children's activities.

 In Jaen, known as the world's olive oil capital, every October the city honors St. Luke, its patron saint.
 For more than a week, fair-goers can experience concerts, bullfights, dancing, local foods, and cultural and sporting events.

 The Fires de Sant Narcis in Girona, Catalonia takes place in the beautiful La Devesa park.
 The event features Sardana dancing, live music, and giant paper mâché figures and heads.
 You'll also find arts and crafts vendors, film, theater, sports competitions, roast chestnut feasts, and children's shows.

+The Horror and Fantasy Film Festival is an intriguing combination of horror and sci-fi.
 Started in 1990, this annual film festival in San Sebastian features full-length films and shorts from around the world.
 Genres include horror, fantasy, sci-fi, animation, and classics.
 The festival also has street shows, music, exhibitions, and comedy.